skeeto/scratch/place-2022/README.md

 * Colors are converted into a 32-element palette index (0-31).

+* Moderator rectangles — 20 in total — are unrolled into individual,
+  simultaneous events.

 The conversion process takes a couple of minutes on typical hardware.

 ## Sample output